dcarver1/carverd/resume.md

 **Geography/GIS Support**

-> Ensure that the 100 plus individuals who are producing data and supporting data production for the [National Map](https://nationalmap.gov/) have the technical support and software to effectively preform their jobs.
-This position was stationed within the Information Technologies Service section.
+> Ensure that the 100 plus individuals who are producing data and supporting data production for the [National Map](https://nationalmap.gov/) have the technical support and software to perform their jobs effectively.
+I work as a member of the Information Technologies Service team.

 *Technical Support: 40% of Duties*

 - Provide timely and consistent technical support to the 100+ GIS users
-- Problem solve geographical and software related issues for desktop and server based geospatial software programs
+- Problem solve geographical and software related issues for desktop and server-based geospatial software programs
 - Troubleshooting issues with the following software; ArcGIS Desktop, ArcGIS Pro, FME, Global Mapper, and LP360.
 - Coordinate software deployments with various groups from data production to development